Footless Compression Leggings: Fashion vs. Medical, Key Features & How to Find your Perfect Pair

 Q: What features are unique to the Rejuva legging I may not see in a fashion or sport legging?

 A: There are a few.
-First, to achieve their firm graduated compression they’re knit in a way sometimes feels like thinly ribbed finish.
-This is an issue of functionality & required to achieve their opacity.
+First, to achieve their firm graduated compression they’re knit in a way that sometimes feels like thinly ribbed finish.
+This is an issue of functionality & is required to achieve their opacity.
 Personally, I barely notice it but we have had people ask about it before so it’s something I like to give an extra heads up on.
 They’re not perfectly flat like a cotton legging.
-Second, they contain side panels on the side of the torso reminiscent of an equestrian pant.
-This is also a functional feature.
-Our first version of this item didn’t have those & it resulted in an extremely tight bum region.
-Without extra room for the tush, the first generation leggings were susceptible to a plumber’s crack look when sitting or bending over.
-I prefer not having to worry about adjusting my pants as I go about my day (and exposing my bum!) so added this extra space in our second generation.
+Our new and improved leggings offer opaque coverage so they're not see through.
 Lastly, they’re more work to get into than a fashion or sport legging.
-This is another feature of most graduated compression.
+This is another feature of most graduated compression socks and leggings.
 Be patient when putting them on the first time & be sure to do so from a sitting position.
+Once you've put them on and taken them off a few times though, you'll be used to it and it'll be much easier.
 It’s worth it!

 Q: What’s the best way to put them on?